SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction: Preliminary

 \subsection{Parameter Configuration}

-Sec. \ref{Iterative State Update} incorporates multiple configuration parameters that govern system performance and computational efficiency.
+The Iterative State Update section incorporates multiple configuration parameters that govern system performance and computational efficiency.
 These parameters encompass: 1) the number of selected keypoints per sweep; 2) the maximum iteration count; 3) the number of volumes traversed during nearest neighbor search; 4) the number of nearest neighbors employed for surface fitting; 5) the size of each volume; and 6) the maximum point capacity per volume.
 While conventional academic practice typically represents such parameters using symbolic notation, we have opted to present specific numerical values to facilitate intuitive understanding of computational overhead reduction at a fundamental level of our method.
 Each parameter is accompanied by appropriate prefixes or annotations to ensure clarity in interpretation.
-The parameter values, originally established by the authors of SR-LIO \cite{yuan2022sr}, are systematically presented in Table \ref{table2}.
+The parameter values, originally established by our previous work SR-LIO [\cite{yuan2022sr}], are systematically presented in Table \ref{table2}.
 Extensive empirical validation in SR-LIO has confirmed the robustness and general applicability of this parameter set across diverse operational scenarios.